Azure/azure-docs-sdk-dotnet/api/overview/azure/ai.formrecognizer-readme-pre.md

   - Receipts - Recognize and extract common fields from receipts, using a pre-trained receipt model.
   - Business Cards - Recognize and extract common fields from business cards, using a pre-trained business cards model.
   - Invoices - Recognize and extract common fields from invoices, using a pre-trained invoice model.
+  - Identity Documents - Recognize and extract common fields from identity documents like passports or driver's licenses, using a pre-trained ID documents model.

 [Source code][formreco_client_src] | [Package (NuGet)][formreco_nuget_package] | [API reference documentation][formreco_refdocs] | [Product documentation][formreco_docs] | [Samples][formreco_samples]